SummerNgcobo/Robot-World/README.md

 Build and run the Client class to start a client and connect to the server Follow the prompts in the client to launch and control your robot

+Running instructions:

+Running the server

+Run the server:

+ $ mvn exec:java -Dexec.mainClass="robot_worlds_13.server.Server"

+The port number and address is visible server side, when you run the Server class

+Running the client:

+Run the client, without the gui:

+ $ mvn exec:java -Dexec.mainClass="robot_worlds_13.client.Client"

+ or

+ $ mvn exec:java -Dexec.mainClass="robot_worlds_13.client.Client" -Dexec.args="ip_address port"

+ e.g mvn exec:java -Dexec.mainClass="robot_worlds_13.client.Client" -Dexec.args="20.20.19.0 2201"

+Running the client with the gui:

+ Use vscode / intelliJ and run the Client.java class

+Ensure you are connected to the correct server and port (The port number is visible server side, when you run the Server class)

+Run tests:

+Run the tests with the following command:

+ mvn test

+Usage:

+Client commands:
+Here are some basic commands you can use in the client to control your robot:

+forward <steps>: Move the robot forward by the specified number of steps back <steps>: Move the robot backward by the specified number of steps
+left: Turn the robot to the left
+right: Turn the robot to the right
+look: Show the current state of the world around the robot
+state: Show the current state of the robot
+fire: Shoot a bullet in the current direction of the robot
+repair: Repair the robot's shields
+reload: Reload the robot's ammo
+off: Quit the client and disconnect from the server

+Server commands:
+Here are some basic commands you can use to control your server:

+robots: lists all robots in server
+dump: lists the state of the world
+quit: quit the server

+Contributing:
+We welcome contributions to the Robot Worlds project!
+To contribute, follow these steps:

+Fork the repository
+Create a new branch for your feature or bugfix
+Make your changes and commit them to your branch
+Push your changes to your forked repository
+Create a pull request from your forked repository to the original repository

+Contributors:

+Summer Ngcobo
+Sindiswa Zama
+Nkosikhona Mlaba
+Thobile Mvuni